Differential Privacy for Symbolic Systems with Application to Markov Chains: Introduction

 The fourth contribution is the extension of these differential privacy mechanisms to Markov chains.
 Markov processes specifically have been considered in applications such as traffic systems~\cite{Yin2013} and healthcare~\cite{Zois2016}.
 These system setups require the sharing of symbolic trajectories that can be sensitive because they may contain a user's destination or personal health information.
 Each sensitive symbol in a Markov chain trajectory is dependent on its previous symbol, and only some symbol-to-symbol transitions are feasible.
 Thus, both the offline and online mechanisms are modified to generate output trajectories that are feasible with respect to the dynamics of a given Markov chain.

 Concentration bounds are developed for the accuracy of each mechanism, which enable the calibration of privacy protections based on the acceptable error in a given application.
-These mechanisms are demonstrated on a Markov chain generated by the content of the book~\emph{Green Eggs and Ham}~\cite{Seuss1960}.
+These mechanisms are demonstrated on a Markov chain generated by the traffic data for some of the major streets in Gainesville, Florida, which is available at Florida Traffic Online (2021)~\cite{florida2021}.

 A preliminary version of this work appeared in~\cite{jones2018differential}.
-The current paper extends this work to both real-time control and Markov chains.
+The current paper extends this work in three ways.
+First, we provide a full proof that the mechanism in~\cite{jones2018differential} provides differential privacy, and we also derive novel error bounds for it.
+Second, we provide a new differential privacy mechanism for the online setting, which can be implemented for real-time control, and accuracy bounds are provided for it as well.
+Third, both the offline and online mechanisms are extended to Markov chains and two new privacy mechanisms are developed.
+Both are shown to provide differential privacy while ensuring that all privately generated words are feasible with respect to the dynamics of the underlying Markov chain.
+Error bounds are also presented for this mechanism.

-Other approaches to protecting information include \emph{opacity}~\cite{Mazar2004}, which bounds the probability of correct state estimates by an adversary that observes all actions in an MDP~\cite{Wu2018,Wu2018Insertion}.
-This paper differs by considering problems in which a user chooses to share information privately, rather than maintaining secrecy under observation.
-Additionally, in~\cite{savas2021entropy,Savas2020}, policies are synthesized to minimize the predictability of trajectories to an outside observer by maximizing the entropy of MDPs.
+Other approaches to protecting information include \emph{opacity}~\cite{Saboori2014}, which bounds the probability of correct state estimates by an adversary that observes all actions in an MDP~\cite{Wu2018,Wu2018Insertion}.
+Our paper differs by considering problems in which a user chooses to share information privately, rather than maintaining secrecy under observation.

+A related body of work introduced \emph{approximate opacity}~\cite{Yin2021}, which studies the protection of the states of a system while an intruder makes approximate observations of that system.
+This work differs by considering a setting in which differentially private state observations are deliberately shared with an outside party, rather than being the product of observations of a system.
+That is, while approximate opacity studies inherent system properties that make it difficult to infer the system's states, we develop new private output maps that can be added to an existing system to enforce differential privacy.
+Additionally, in~\cite{savas2018entropy,Savas2020}, policies are synthesized to minimize the predictability of trajectories to an outside observer by maximizing the entropy of MDPs.
 Conversely, we develop private output maps that do not require re-synthesizing a policy for privacy.
 In addition, our approaches enforce differential privacy at the trajectory level, rather than pointwise in time~\cite{ramasubramanian2020privacypreserving}.

 The rest of the paper is organized as follows.
 Section~\ref{sec:preliminaries} presents background, and Section~\ref{sec:prob_statement} gives formal problem statements.
 Section~\ref{sec:dp_nonmarkov_chain} develops privacy mechanisms, and Section~\ref{sec:dp_markov_chain} applies them to Markov chains.
 Section \ref{sec:experiment} gives numerical results, and Section~\ref{sec:conclusion} concludes.